Note on cohomology rings of spherical varieties and volume polynomial: Additivity of moment and string polytopes

 \begin{Ex} An interesting example of a symmetric variety is a group compactification.
 Below we describe the moment polytope of a group compactification.
 Let $\pi: G \to \GL(V)$ be a representation of $G$.
 Assume that the map $\tilde{\pi}: G \to \p(\End(V))$ is an embedding.
 Such a representation is called {\it projectively faithful}.
 Let $X_\pi = \overline{\tilde{\pi}(G)}$ be the closure of the image of $G$ in $\p(\End(V))$.
-This variety is not necessarily normal.
 It enjoys an action of $G\times G$ which comes from the standard action of $\pi(G) \times \pi(G)$ on $\End(V)$ by multiplication from left and right.
 This action extends the usual left-right action of $G \times G$ on $G$.
 Let $P_\pi$ denote the convex hull of the weights of $\pi$.
-It is a $W$-invariant polytope in $\Lambda_\r$.
+It is a $W$-invariant polytope in $\Lambda_\r$ and usually called the {\it weight polytope of $\pi$}. ({With some extra assumptions on $\pi$, $X_\pi$ is a regular compactification of $G$ and in particular smooth, in general it may not be smooth or even normal.})

 The restriction of $\mathcal{O}_{\p(\End(V))}(1)$ to $X_\pi$ gives a very ample $(G \times G)$-linearized line bundle $L_\pi$.
 The polytope $P_\pi$ and $\mu(X_\pi, L_\pi)$ are related as follows.
 Define $\iota: \t^* \to \t^* \oplus \t^*$ by